-Made with only a handful of ingredients, these birthday cake protein balls come together quickly for an energy-boosting snack.
+Made with only a handful of ingredients, these Birthday Cake Protein Balls come together quickly for an energy-boosting snack.
 Sweetened with honey to give them a light and indulgent taste, these no-bake balls are a meal prep staple for busy weeks.

 Why You'll Love This Recipe

-Easy to make: You only need a handful of gluten-free pantry staples for the protein balls to come together and they whip up in about ten minutes.
+Easy to make: You only need a handful of gluten-free pantry staples for the dairy-free protein balls to come together and they whip up in about ten minutes.

 Yummy: All the birthday cake flavor is complete with sprinkles wrapped in a light but dense, no-bake texture.